— RECENT AND UPCOMING CHANGES —

 We are making changes to introduce greater flexibility and more transparency for our customers.
 If you got a letter from us about these changes and you want to know more about your options, you can find the answer below.

-If we don’t hear from you by the date in your letter, we will apply Option 1 (where you continue to pay a similar monthly amount, and we will reduce your mortgage term).
-This most closely matches the way you pay your mortgage today.
+If we didn’t hear from you by the date in your letter, we applied Option 1 (where you continue to pay a similar monthly amount, and we reduced your mortgage term).
+This most closely matched the way you already paid your mortgage.

-This is the end date of your mortgage contract with us.
+This was the end date of your mortgage contract with us.
 This will be the term that you accepted in your Letter of Offer when you took out your mortgage, provided you have not reduced or extended your term in the meantime.
-If you pick option 2 this will be when your mortgage ends.
+If you picked option 2 this will be when your mortgage ends.

-This is your scheduled maturity date based on your current overpayment, mortgage balance, interest rate and term.
-It is different to your contracted maturity/end date because you make overpayments.
-If you pick option 1 this will be when your mortgage ends.
+This was your scheduled maturity date based on your overpayment, mortgage balance, interest rate and term.
+It is different to your contracted maturity/end date because you made overpayments.
+If you picked option 1. option 2 or option 1 was applied because you didn't select an option this will be when your mortgage ends.

-We will write to you again to confirm your full repayment amount, including any insurance premiums you normally pay with your mortgage repayment, based on your preferred choice (or based on Option 1 if you don’t select an option).
+We wrote to you to confirm your full repayment amount, including any insurance premiums you normally pay with your mortgage repayment, based on your preferred choice (or based on Option 1 if you didn’t select an option).

 No. If you pay your mortgage by direct debit, you don’t need to change anything.